 Welcome to the website of the Federal Parliamentary Press Gallery.
 Sometimes referred to as the Canberra Press Gallery, our role is to report on Australian federal politics in publications and broadcasts both nationally and internationally.
 Media working in the Press Gallery may write for newspapers, online publications, radio, television and social media.
 The role of the press at Parliament House is always evolving to incorporate the challenges of new media.

-Whether members of the Press Gallery or not, all media working at Parliament House are to abide by the Rules For Media Related Activity In Parliament House And Its Precincts.
+Whether members of the Press Gallery or not, all media working at Parliament House are to abide by the Rules For Media Related Activity In Parliament House And Its Precincts available as a PDF on the Parliament House website.

 Since the first day of the first sitting of the first Federal Parliament in 1901, the members of the Federal Parliamentary Press Gallery have watched and recorded the activities of the nation’s elected representatives.